hadley/adv-r/Environments.md

 ### `<<-`

 Another way to modify the binding between name and value is `<<-`.
 The regular assignment arrow, `<-`, always creates a variable in the current environmnt.
-The special assignment arrow, `<<-`, tries to modify an existing variable by walking up the parent environments.
+The special assignment arrow, `<<-`, never creates a variable in the current environment, but instead modifies an existing variable found by walking up the parent environments.

 ```R
 f <- function() {